|

 The last she ever uttered

 The "exotic gardens of Èze" are an actual place, located on the French Riviera quite near Monaco.
 That and the subsequent reference to "the Princess" hints—but only hints, with ample room for other interpretations—at Grace Kelly, the beautiful, glamorous former film star who gave up Hollywood in order to marry Prince Rainier of Monaco in 1956.
 She died in 1982 following a serious automobile accident and a pair of cerebral hemorrhages.
-I haven't, however, been able to locate any information about her final words.
-Nor have I been able to find anyone else's last words that correspond with those apparently quoted in these lines.
+Another possibility is Princess Antoinette, Prince Rainier's somewhat eccentric sister, who owned a villa near the Èze Gardens.
+I haven't, however, been able to locate any information about either princess's final words, nor have I been able to find anyone else's last words that correspond with those apparently quoted in these lines.
 So could this brief tale, the quotation and all, also be part of a dream?

 Another remarkable line occurs near the song's end, when Neil sings "To live a dream as a dream of life."
 I haven't been able to locate any source for this line, at least not for this exact phrasing.
 If it's indeed original with Neil, it stands as one of the loveliest, most evocative lines he has ever composed.
 It's an intensely poetic rephrasing of "Life is what you make it."
 If you want a dream life—presumably a good one—you first have to dream the life you wish to live.